René Nourse, CFP®

 Outside of having a clothing budget, there are other creative ways to save money and be the fashionista you were born to be.
 Here are a few of our favorites:

-Shop Smart.
-There are so many discount websites and mobile apps out there, so use them to your advantage!
+There are so many discount websites and mobile apps out there, so use them to your advantage.
 If you play your cards right, you can avoid paying full price for anything.
 This doesn’t apply just to the traditional chain stores like Macy’s or Nordstrom.
-Check out these other sites for amazing deals: Bluefly, Ideel, Outnet, Yoox, Rue La La, Gilt, and even Etsy and Amazon.
-And always make sure to check RetailMeNot for discount codes wherever you shop.
+Check out other sites for amazing deals, such as Bluefly, Ideel, Outnet, Yoox, Rue La La, Gilt, and even Etsy and Amazon.
+Also make sure to check sites like RetailMeNot for discount codes wherever you shop.

-Rent The Runway.
 Hey, it’s that time of year.
 Holiday parties, cocktail hours, benefits, and galas.
 What’s a girl to do?
-Well, you can be and look like the Belle of the Ball by visiting special occasion “clothes rental” retailers.
-While Rent The Runway is one of the more popular retailers, there are many others to explore.
-And these stores don’t just rent out clothes, but also jewelry, accessories, and even handbags as well.
+Well, you can be and look like the belle of the ball by visiting special occasion “clothes rental” retailers.
+Rent The Runway is one of the more popular retailers, but there are many others to explore.
+These stores don’t just rent out clothes, but also jewelry, accessories, and even handbags as well.

 So, fashionistas, as you can see, you can be stylish and savvy with your money at the same time!
 I’ll be back soon with more money and fashion tips.
 Until next time...!